1911 Toronto municipal election

 Municipal elections were held in Toronto, Ontario, Canada, on January 2, 1911.
 Mayor George Reginald Geary was easily reelected mayor.
+Four members of the Board of Control and seven councillors also were elected, through block voting and first past the post, respectively.

 Toronto mayor

 Mayor George Reginald Geary had been elected mayor the year previous 1910.
 His only opposition were two candidates who had never before held elected office.
 Herbert Capewell, who finished second, had no intention of winning and declared his campaign a protest against the city taking over public transit in the city from private companies.